awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

  You can't stop a DB cluster that acts as the replication target for data from another DB cluster, or acts as the replication master and transmits data to another cluster\.

+ You can't stop certain special kinds of clusters\.
+Currently, you can't stop a cluster that's part of an Aurora global database, or a multi\-master cluster\.

 ### Console<a name="aurora-stop-cluster.CON"></a>

 **To stop an Aurora cluster**